Bonnie Tyler: Philanthropy

-Tyler has featured in three charity supergroups.
-In 1986, she joined the Anti-Heroin Project to record "It's a Live-In World".
-The proceeds were donated to the Phoenix House Charities who funded heroin recovery centres in the UK.

-In the following year, Tyler featured as a chorus vocalist in the British-American charity group Ferry Aid, who released a cover of "Let It Be" by the Beatles.
-Proceeds were donated to a charity supporting the victims of the Zeebrugge Disaster.
-The single sold over 500,000 copies in the UK where it topped the charts for three weeks.
-In 1990, Tyler joined Rock Against Repatriation to record a cover of "Sailing".
-It was a protest song in response to the repatriation of Vietnamese boat people who fled to Hong Kong.
-The single peaked at no. 89 on the UK Singles Chart.
+Tyler featured in three charity supergroups.
+In 1986, she joined the Anti-Heroin Project to record "It's a Live-In World", with proceeds donated to the Phoenix House Charities, which funded heroin recovery centres in the UK.
+In 1987, she appeared as a chorus vocalist in the British-American charity group Ferry Aid, who released a cover of the Beatles' "Let It Be", to support victims of the Zeebrugge Disaster.
+The single sold over 500,000 copies in the UK and topped the charts for three weeks.
+In 1990, Tyler joined Rock Against Repatriation to record a cover of "Sailing", released as a protest against the repatriation of Vietnamese boat people who had fled to Hong Kong.
+The single peaked at No. 89 on the UK singles chart.

-Since the 1990s, Tyler has been a patron of the Bobath Children's Therapy Centre in Cardiff, Wales, who provide care for children with cerebral palsy.
+From the 1990s, Tyler was a patron of the Bobath Children's Therapy Centre in Cardiff, Wales, which provides care for children with cerebral palsy.
 In 2013, she campaigned for Bobath to be recognised at the Pride of Britain Awards.
-Tyler is also an ambassador for the Noah's Ark Children's Hospital for Wales.
-In January 2005, Tyler performed at the Rock for Asia benefit concert in Ingolstadt, Germany, raising funds for the victims of the 2004 Indian Ocean earthquake and tsunami.
-The event was recorded and released on DVD.
-In 2007, Tyler recorded "I Don't Know How to Love Him" for Over the Rainbow, a charity album conceptualised by Anneka Rice on the television show Challenge Anneka.
-The album reached no. 1 on the UK Compilation Chart, with proceeds going to the Association of Children's Hospices.
+She was also an ambassador for the Noah's Ark Children's Hospital for Wales.
+In January 2005, Tyler performed at the Rock for Asia benefit concert in Ingolstadt, Germany, raising funds for the victims of the 2004 Indian Ocean earthquake and tsunami; the event was recorded and released on DVD.
+In 2007, she recorded "I Don't Know How to Love Him" for Over the Rainbow, a charity album conceptualised by Anneka Rice on Challenge Anneka.
+The album reached No. 1 on the UK Compilation Chart, with proceeds going to the Association of Children's Hospices.

 On 1 November 2009, Tyler performed as the headline act at the Pinktober Women in Rock concert at the Royal Albert Hall in London.
-In the following year, she co-headlined at a benefit concert alongside Leo Sayer raising funds for Variety, the Children's Charity, in New Zealand.
+In 2010, she co-headlined a benefit concert with Leo Sayer in New Zealand, raising funds for Variety, the Children's Charity.
 In 2012, Tyler was named patron of the AAG animal charity association in Guia, Portugal.
-Tyler re-recorded "Holding Out for a Hero" for the 2013 Children in Need appeal.
-In 2014, she endorsed the BUAV's campaign to make it mandatory for animals in testing laboratories to be re-homed.
-In 2020, Tyler contributed to a cover of "Don't Answer Me" by the Alan Parsons Project to raise funds for Bergamo, an Italian city that was deeply impacted by the outbreak of the COVID-19 pandemic.
+She re-recorded "Holding Out for a Hero" for the 2013 Children in Need appeal.
+In 2014, she endorsed the BUAV's campaign to make it mandatory for animals used in testing laboratories to be re-homed.
+In 2020, Tyler contributed to a cover of the Alan Parsons Project's "Don't Answer Me" to raise funds for Bergamo, an Italian city severely affected by the COVID-19 pandemic.

+On 24 April 2026, Tyler released "One World One Home" as a philanthropic charity single to raise funds and awareness for the unhoused.
+Recorded specifically for the documentary film Homeless directed by Valerio Zanoli, the track features a musical collaboration with the Dallas Street Choir, an ensemble comprised entirely of individuals affected by homelessness.
+It was the final original song that Tyler released before she died.